Hi, I’m Dr. Hadd — I make everyday money simpler.

 Budgeting Tips

-Zero-based, 50/30/20, and envelope methods—clear examples + free spreadsheets.
+Zero-based, 50/30/20, and envelope methods — clear examples and simple templates.

 Debt Solutions